RusseII/TimeTracking/README.md

-# There are three parts to this project.
+## There are three parts to this project.
-## Part 1.
+### Part 1.
 Javascript for automation (JXA) script that gets data from TimingApp & sends the data to our server.
-## Part 2.
+### Part 2.
 A lambda function that stores the timingapp data.
-## Part 3.
+### Part 3.
 A lambda function that generates reports and sends them into telegram.

-### Part 1.
+## Part 1.
 Javascript for automation (JXA) script that gets data from TimingApp & sends the data to our server.

-Automatically export timingapp data and send it
+Automatically export timingapp data and send it to the lambda function.
+This needs to run at least daily, accounting for network connections, mac sleeping, etc.

+The most likely approach to this will be sending the data mutliple times per day, but only using the most recent day-data when doing the reports and calculations.